 - Specialty Products: Items with unique characteristics that buyers are willing to expend considerable efforts to obtain.
 Example: car, jewelry, house or boat

-- Unsought Products: Products purchased to solve a sudden problem, products of which customers are unaware, and products that people do not necessary think of buying.
+- Unsought Products: Products purchased to solve a sudden problem, products of which customers are unaware, and products that people do not necessarily think of buying.
 These products can include emergency products such as bandages and ointment and automobile parts used to repair a car.
 These products are not bought until they are needed.

-Business Products: Products bought to use in a firm’s operations, to resell, or to make other products.
+Products bought to use in a firm’s operations, to resell, or to make other products.
 Example: Plastic that is molded to form the outside shell of a toy doll or paper that is used to write a contract.

 - Installation: Facilities and no portable major equipment.
 Example: buildings, warehouses, forklift, dump truck, crane, large equipment.